nkristek/Stein/README.md

 ### No UI during install

-It will start installers with the "/QN" option which means it will be installed in the background with default options.
+It will start the installation with the "/QN" option which means it will be installed in the background with default options.
 When this option is set, the [Disable reboot after installation](#disable-reboot-after-installation) option should be strongly considered especially when operating with multiple installers at once.

 ### Disable reboot after installation

-It will start installers with the "/norestart" option which means the installer should not automatically reboot the system after installation.
+It will start the installation with the "/norestart" option which means the installer should not automatically reboot the system after installation.

 ### Filter duplicate installers